ryan4orce/fullstackbootcamp/lab_manage_workloads/lab_manage_workloads.rst

 +++++++++

 - In this lab you got to experience first hand how AHV provides a complete set of tools and actions that can be done manage the VMs in the cluster.
-- It is possible to register an ESXI cluster to Prism and be able to perform some of the basic VM management tasks right from Prism as well.
+- It is possible to register an ESXi cluster to Prism and be able to perform some of the basic VM management tasks right from Prism as well.